w3c/wot-architecture/proposals/security_and_privacy.md

 ### Does this specification allow an origin access to aspects of a user’s local computing environment?

+No, in general, if we interpret the origin as a WoT Server, the user's local computing environment a WoT Client that retreives content from that WoT Server.
-No.  Actually, there is no executable content included in data or metadata provided by WoT Things.
+There is no executable content expected in data or required in the metadata (Thing Description) provided by WoT Things.

+If we reverse the definitions, and let the origin be a WoT Client and the user be a WoT Server, which is possible in some WoT topologies, in general the answer is still no under reasonable constraints on system design, such as not exposing a capability to execute scripts on the WoT Server.
 The only operations that a WoT Server will perform on behalf of a WoT Client are those that it chooses to support via its exposed interactions (network API).
+In fact the correct answer to this question in this case is that the designer of a WoT Server can ensure that there is no _unintended_ access to the WoT Server's local computing environment.

 ### Does this specification allow an origin access to other devices?